When we're triggered, it's good to take space from the people or the situation which are triggering us.

 No one likes conflict.
 How we respond to a trigger depends on who we are and where we are at the moment.
 Taking space is a practice which can serve all of us, when approached well.

-If you're drawn to my work, you likely have a good deal of Pitta, and want to resolve things to be able to find ease, and stop it from running background chatter in your mind.
+If you're like me, with a good deal of Pitta, you may want to resolve things to be able to find ease, and stop it from running background chatter in your mind.
 In other words, we're the people that may need a bit of space, but prefer resolution to indefinite space.
 We benefit from the cool down before responding, and generally feel better about our responses when we've thought them through.

-For those with more overwhelm and triggering (Vata states), or tendencies to withdraw and isolate (Kapha states), not dealing with the conflict can become a default that causes unhealthy relationship dynamics for everyone involved.
+For those with more overwhelm and frequent triggering (Vata pattern), or tendencies to withdraw and isolate (Kapha pattern), not dealing with the conflict can become a default that causes unhealthy relationship dynamics for everyone involved.

 Luckily, there's a way to "take space" which keeps the energetics clean and clear.
 So, no matter which doshas you have driving the response, you can take the space you need in a way that is healthy for everyone.